Khoz0/toDoBot/README.md

 ## Third step

 The third step was to browse the reminding tasks with the command `!reminder`.
-This command has two aliasses that are `!reminder` and `!r`.
+This command has two aliasses that are `!reminder` and `!re`.
 The process is to browse the local text file to see all the tasks left.
-The later steps are to see it throught a database and to see the time remaining before the task get old.
+The later steps are to see it throught the database and to see the time remaining before the task get old.

+## Fourth step

+The fourth step was to have the possibility to remove a task from the text file by using the command `!remove`.
+This command has two aliasses that are `!remove` and `!rm`.
+The process is to enter the id of the line to remove.
+The file is browsed and the line corresponding to the id is deleted.
+Then the different ids are reordered.
+The later step is to remove the tasks throught the database.